 - Press Enter.

 Your computer should display a dialog similar to the one below.
 The line labeled “Physical Address” represents the MAC address.
 In some cases, you may see more than one MAC address.
-For example, you might see one for the built-in Ethernet card and another for a wireless network card.
+For example, you might see one for the built-in network card and another for a wireless one.
+However, you can only have one MAC address per device.

 Using MAC filters in conjunction with other security settings on a wireless system is a stronger solution that will deter some from hopping onto your network.
-One disclaimer about MAC filtering is it isn’t foolproof which is why it shouldn’t be used as the only security measure.
+One disclaimer about MAC filtering is that it isn’t foolproof and shouldn’t be used as the only security measure.
 The reason is MAC addresses can be cloned.
 Sometimes people need to clone MAC addresses because of ISP configuration issues.
 The same mechanism that allows you to change a MAC address for your device also works for a hacker.

 Another gotcha about these addresses is some operating systems allow you to randomize your MAC address.
-This is the case with Android 10.
+This is the case with some Android versions.
 As a result, you’ll have to continually update your allowlist for these phones or turn off the feature.

-As with most security intrusions, the harder it is for someone to break in, the less apt they are to try.
+As with most security intrusions, the harder it is for someone to break in, the less apt they are to keep trying.
 Adding an extra security layer increases the time and equipment needed for a hacker to compromise your network.
-Since there are still many insecure wireless networks, it seems likely hackers will start there.
+Hackers will likely start there since there are still many insecure wireless networks.